What is a Directors and Officers Liability (D&O)?

-The Legal action that can be brought against the director or officer of an organization as a result of a wrongful act can come from a multitude of areas such as;
+The Legal action that can be brought against the director or officer of an organization can come from a multitude of areas such as;

 - Abuse of power or authority